 Crochet Granny Square Top Pattern

-Granny square tops are a fun way to use a fairly common stitch in a classy way.
+How about a fitted granny square top pattern?
+This simple top uses granny stitch which is a fun way to use the traditional granny stitch in a classy way.
 Make this top a little shorter and you have a beautiful granny square crop top perfect for summer.

 Most crocheters love the granny stitch and must have made something in this stitch.
 So, designing the granny square top many years ago felt like fulfilling a basic right in the crochet community.
 Tell me, what have you made anything using the granny stitch?
 What’s your favorite thing to make using this stitch?